fsoncini/hackerrank/README.md

 I’ve tackled most of the challenges in the introduction section, ranging from simple conditional statements to pointers and overloaded functions.
 Of particular interest was the Classes section, where I went through exercise that related to constructors, virtual functions, and virtual constructors.
 I have also became more knowledgable with notions of inheritance, multi level inheritance and accessing inherited functions.
 The algorithms sections was a bit more challenging, but I did implement a few that included some non trivial maths.
 All and all I wish to continue on this path and tackle ever more challening problems.
-In particular I want grow increase my familiarity with
+In particular I want grow increase my familiarity with sorting algorithms, and later on work on maximizing efficiency thereof.
+Through these exercises I had the chance to dip my toes in the Standard Template Library, which is a solid foundation for C++ programmers.